spectrocloud/librarium/packages/docs/content/06-integrations/storage-pack-csi.md

 logoUrl: 'https://kubernetes.io/images/blog-logging/2018-04-10-container-storage-interface-beta/csi-logo.png'
 ---

+import WarningBox from '@librarium/shared/src/components/WarningBox';

 # Setup

-Spectro Storage Pack(s) helps provision StorageClasses on the kubernetes infrastructure.
-StorageClasses in kubernetes are essentially blueprints that abstract away the underlying storage provider, as well as other parameters, like disk-type (e.g.; solid-state vs standard disks).
+Spectro Storage Pack(s) helps provision StorageClasses on the Kubernetes infrastructure.
+StorageClasses in Kubernetes are essentially blueprints that abstract away the underlying storage provider, as well as other parameters, like disk-type (e.g.; solid-state vs standard disks).

 Storage classes are cloud specific and are detailed below: